antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-init-part-1.md

 ## Startup script

 To simplify the project creation I have created a powershell script which will create the required projects and folders for use.
 You can copy and run this file to just create your base projects.
+The main reason to create this powershell script is the get started quickly.
+Setting up a microservice solution is a time consuming process

 You can find the startup script here <https://github.com/antosubash/abp-setup/blob/main/init.ps1>